kunkun9811/Interview-Eval-Application/server/README.md

-# How to create the conda environment
+# How to create the conda environment:

 >> conda env create -f environment.yml